-Mark A. Emkes (Chair) John W. McNamara Frank C. Miller Kimberly T. Scott

-- · Oversees the execution of our compensation philosophy and objectives - Reviews and approves annually corporate goals and objectives relating to the Chief Executive Officer's compensation, evaluates the Chief Executive Officer's performance and reviews and approves annually the total compensation of the Chief Executive Officer - · Reviews and approves annually the total compensation of other executive officers of the Company - Oversees succession planning process for the Chief Executive Officer and other senior executive officers - Reviews at least annually our incentive compensation and equity-based compensation plans, including their design and implementation - Appoints and oversees an independent compensation consultant and reviews its independence and performance - Evaluates and approves compensation for outside directors - Reviews and confirms our incentive compensation plans do not encourage unnecessary and excessive risk - Reviews and discusses with management the Compensation Discussion and Analysis and recommends to the Board its inclusion in the proxy statement - Administers our short-term and long-term incentive plans, which each have received stockholder approval - Approves participants for incentive plans from among our executive officers and key employees - Establishes the performance goals and target award amount to be earned by participants based upon the level of achievement of such performance goals - Certifies the extent to which the performance goals have been achieved and determines the amount of the awards that are payable to participants
+Members: Primary Responsibilities: Mark A. Emkes (Chair) John W. McNamara Frank C. Miller Kimberly T. Scott Oversees the execution of our compensation philosophy and objectives Reviews and approves annually corporate goals and objectives relating to the Chief Executive Officer's compensation of the Chief Executive Officer Reviews and approves annually the total compensation of other executive officers of the Company Oversees succession planning process for the Chief Executive Officer and other senior executive officers Reviews at least annually our incentive compensation and equity-based compensation plans, including their design and implementation Appoints and oversees an independent compensation consultant and reviews its independence and performance Evaluates and approves compensation for outside directors Reviews and confirms our incentive compensation plans do not encourage unnecessary and excessive risk Reviews and discusses with management the Compensation Discussion and Analysis and recommends to the Board its inclusion in the proxy statement Administers our short-term and long-term incentive plans, which each have received stockholder approval Approves participants for incentive plans from among our executive officers and key employees Establishes the performance goals and target award amount to be earned by participants based upon the level o achievement of such performance goals Certifies the extent to which the performance goals have been achieved and determines the amount of the awards tha are payable to participants

-NOMINATING AND CORPORATE GOVERNANCE COMMITTEE
+NOMINATING AND CORPORATE GOVERNANCE COMMITTEE 4 meetings in fiscal 2024